Do you have an unhealthy relationship to health and your body?

 My issues with eating disorders began in my early teens, and morphed into various versions and dynamics with one common thread throughout my lifetime.
 Not truly loving myself.

 When the first picture (above) was taken, I was in a phase of forcing my body into submission.

 Forcing strict diet rules, and exercise that my body was saying NO to.

-I would push myself to lift weights do HIIT training, even when I would almost black out after each set and interval, and had to get my center before starting the next.
+I pushed myself to lift weights do HIIT training, and life weights even when I would almost black out after each set and interval, and had to get my center before starting the next.

 I would beat myself up for not being able to do the long intensive workouts others seemed to be able to do with ease.